saiprakash-ranjan/Chromium-Kernel-Build/README.md

-# chrome-build
+# Chromium-Kernel-Build
-Build script for Chromium OS on SDM845
+Build script for Chromium OS kernel with initrd on SDM845.

 ## Getting Started